What’s for breakfast?

 2: Make a delicious smoothie like this fiber-rich raspberry one.

-3. Make a Buddha bowl: Place a protein (i.e. salmon, eggs) and whole-food carb (i.e. sweet potato, butternut squash) in a bowl.
-Add raw veggies (i.e. scallions, arugula, carrots, cucumbers, beets), drizzle on your favorite dressing, or olive oil & lemon juice, and you’re in business.
-For extra flavor and texture, add crunch (i.e. pumpkin or sunflower seeds), creaminess (i.e. avocado, goat cheese) and zing (i.e. kim chi or sriracha).
-This Buddha bowl hits the spot.
+3. Make a Buddha bowl: Place a protein (i.e. salmon or eggs) and a whole-food carb (i.e. sweet potato or butternut squash) in a bowl.
+Add raw veggies (i.e. scallions, cucumbers, lettuce, carrots), drizzle on your favorite dressing, or olive oil & lemon juice, and you’ve got the basics.
+For extra flavor and texture, add crunch (i.e. sunflower seeds), creaminess (i.e. avocado, goat cheese) and zing (i.e. Kim chi or sriracha).
+This bowl hits the spot.

-4. Make breakfast ahead of time for multiple days — like the egg & veggie cups below.
-Then you’re ready to grab and go.
+5. Make breakfast ahead of time for multiple days — like the egg & veggie cups below.
 Your future self will thank you for the fast, tasty meal.

 Egg & veggie cups are easy and the ingredient combos are endless!